Josh Hader: Houston Astros (2013–2015)

 On July 31, 2013, the day of the MLB trade deadline, the Orioles traded Hader and L. J. Hoes to the Houston Astros in exchange for Bud Norris.
-He completed his 2013 season with the Quad Cities River Bandits of the Class A Midwest League.
+He completed his 2013 season with the Quad Cities River Bandits of the Single-A Midwest League.

-Pitching for the Lancaster JetHawks of the Class A-Advanced California League in 2014, Hader and two relief pitchers combined to throw a no-hitter on May 13.
-After pitching to a 9–2 record with a league-leading 2.70 ERA and 112 strikeouts in 103 1/3 innings, the Astros promoted him to the Corpus Christi Hooks of the Class AA Texas League in August.
+Pitching for the Lancaster JetHawks of the High-A California League in 2014, Hader and two relief pitchers combined to throw a no-hitter on May 13.
+After pitching to a 9–2 record with a league-leading 2.70 ERA and 112 strikeouts in 103 1/3 innings, the Astros promoted him to the Corpus Christi Hooks of the Double-A Texas League in August.
 He was named the California League Pitcher of the Year.
 Hader returned to Corpus Christi in the 2015 season.
 He was selected to play for the United States national baseball team in the 2015 Pan American Games.